Quality Management Division Content Management Committees

 - Manage content in the QMD Community on MyASQ

-- Serve as subject matter experts for peer reviews
+- Serve as thought leaders for peer reviews

 - Develop and review training material in collaboration with QMD Education

 - Collaborate with QMD Education to deliver QMD Sponsored Webinars

 - Develop content (Articles, Books, Training Material, Tools)

 - Partner with related ASQ Technical Communities where appropriate.